pashky/restclient.el/README.md

     :myvar = the value

+or like this:

+    :myvar := (some (artbitrary 'elisp)

+In second form, the value of variable is evaluated as Emacs Lisp form immediately.
+Evaluation of variables is done from top to bottom.
+Only one one-line form for each variable is allowed, so use `(progn ...)` and some virtual line wrap mode if you need more.
+There's no way to reference earlier declared _restclient_ variables, but you can always use `setq` to save state.

 After the var is declared, you can use it in the URL, the header values and the body.